csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 ## You Don’t Need to Pass FID

 You don’t _need_ to pass First Input Delay.
-This is because—while all pages will have a Largest Contentful Paint event at some point, and the ideal Cumulative Layout Shift score _is_ none at all—not all pages will incur a user interaction.
+This is because — while all pages will have a Largest Contentful Paint event at some point, and the ideal Cumulative Layout Shift score _is_ none at all — not all pages will incur a user interaction.
 While rare, it is possible that a URL’s FID data will read _Not enough data_.
 To this end, passing Core Web Vitals means _Good_ LCP and CLS, and _Good_ or _Not enough data_ FID.